intermezzio/s23-data-science/challenges/c09-income-assignment.md

   - Areas like suffolk county and hampden county, where the median household income are low, tend to have a smaller range of household incomes.
-  - Nantucket has a large range of household incomes compared to the rest of the counties.
+  - Nantucket has a larger confidence interval for median household income than the rest of the counties.
   - Two person families tend to have lower household incomes.
 - Can you confidently distinguish between household incomes in Suffolk county?
 Why or why not?